laforge49/asynchronous-entities/ae-vault/8activities/8039-asyncProcessing.md

 When later processes a request, if there is no go-block for that request and the gem is invariant, the function for that request is called instead.

 Update [2203.2 Tuesday (week 03), 01-18-2022](../6blog/22/22-1%20Q1/2203/2203.2%20Tuesday%20(week%2003),%2001-18-2022.md):
 Lets reverse that.
-Later should call route function which in turn invokes the go-block when it exists.
+Later should call route function which in turn invokes the go-block when it exists and the gem is not a member of an invoking federation.